 For other/matching funds, please state the amount and fully identify the source of funding.
 Letters of commitment for matching funds must be included.
 Letters of commitment should be on each contributor's letterhead and include the total amount of matching funds, donated land, labor, or materials to be contributed.
 In addition, the letter must provide a dollar value for each contribution.
-The letter of commitment must be signed by an authorized official of the entity.
 Letters of commitment should be dated within thirty (30) days of an application's submission for funds.